sourcegraph/handbook/content/departments/cloud/working-agreements.md

 - Make sure the rest of company is aware of Cloud deliverables
 - Align the Cloud roadmap with external priorities
 - Support the DRIs with cross-team communication and establish requirements from other teams
-- Collect and share with with the team future goals and plans -- i.e. things to do for strategic customers -- to better plan the QX roadmap
+- Collect and share with the team future goals and plans -- i.e. things to do for strategic customers -- to better plan the QX roadmap
 - Identify and escalate gaps in processes, tooling, and ownership that affect the Cloud roadmap
 - Maintain processes for how we work
 - Track progress of larger initiatives
 - Maintain a broad view on state and status of team initiatives and roadmap items
 - Manage Cloud dependencies on other teams
 - Manage relationship with cross-function peers (CE, Sales, Support, Legal etc)
-- Fight for headcount
+- Define and execute staffing strategy to meet the business expectations
 - Support individuals on the team
 - Provide feedback and reviews for Cloud team members